Hlaingthaya West Township

 Hlaingthaya West township (လှိုင်သာယာ (အနောက်ပိုင်း) မြို့နယ်) is a township in Insein District, Yangon Region, Myanmar.
-The township is the westernmost part of the city of Yangon and is divided into 11 urban wards and 4 village tracts grouping together a total of 9 villages.
+The township is the westernmost part of the city of Yangon and is divided into 11 urban wards and 4 village tracts, grouping a total of 9 villages.
 It is one of the few Yangon city townships with rural settlements.
 The township was split from the larger Hlaingthaya Township on 27 January 2020 according to Legal Notification 32/2020.

 Geography

 Hlaingthaya West is still an industrial township, but contains more residential and rural areas compared to Hlaingthaya East.
 The Hlaingthaya urban wards numbered from 9 through 21 (except Ward 15) belong to Hlaingthaya West, mostly being residential areas.
-The Industrial Zones in Hlaingthaya West as of 2023 are Shwe Lin Pan, Shwe Pinle, Shwe Thanlwin, Hlaingthaya Industrial Zone Five, Mya Sein Yaung and Anawtaw.
-The township also has an portion zoned for animal husbandry industrial processing next to the Kalargyi village tract.
+The Industrial Zones in Hlaingthaya West, as of 2023, are Shwe Lin Pan, Shwe Pinle, Shwe Thanlwin, Hlaingthaya Industrial Zone Five, Mya Sein Yaung and Anawtaw.
+The township also has a portion zoned for animal husbandry industrial processing next to the Kalargyi village tract.